elunna/nerfhack-changelog/README.md

 * Tourists gain experience by discovering new special rooms.
 * Tourists start with a pair of walking shoes.
 * Tourists have had the majority of their skill maxes reduced to basic, with the exception of enchantment spells which their special spell uses.
+* Tourists can reach Master skill in darts

 ### Valkyrie
-* Valkyries can also start with a +1 war hammer and cloak instead of spear and shield (SpliceHack)
 * Valkyries can pacify and tame winter wolves/cubs with food as if they were a domestic animal.
 * More fire traps appear on quest
 * Valks can reach master in shield skill.
+* Valks can reach Master skill in hammer

 ### Wizard
 * Wizards start with a cloak of protection instead of magic resistance.